Woman in court accused of killing child by scalding her in bath in 1978

 The Metropolitan Police said the force launched an investigation into Andrea’s death in September 2022.

-The court heard the incident was reported to police at that time by the other child, who is now an adult.
+The court heard the incident was reported to police at that time by Mr Bernard, who is now an adult.

 Nix was freed on bail with conditions including to surrender her passports and not to travel to any international travel hubs.